laissez-faire-btc/safe-redaction/README.md

-# a safe way to remove objectionable content from the blockchain
+# a safe way to redact objectionable content from the blockchain

 **Abstract**